Designated Donations Program Guidelines 2

 (3) Submitting a draft proposal

-In advance of the official screening by the Screening Committee, the Budget and Finance Division accepts the draft proposal to check the contents and discusses whether the donation qualifies for our program and how to plan the projects.
-Therefore, please submit a draft version of your proposal by fax or e-mail by one month prior to the deadline.
+In advance of the official screening by the Screening Committee, the JF’s Budget and Finance Division requests the draft proposal to check the contents and discusses whether the donation qualifies for our program and possibly how best implemented.
+Therefore, please make sure to submit a draft version of your proposal by FAX or E-mail by one month before the deadline for the final version of the proposal.

 Please note that the Budget and Finance Division may recommend that you revise your proposal or provide additional information which you are expected to include in the final version of your proposal.